 Random drug testing is a great way to help you achieve it.
 The fact is, you don’t need to test that many people to reduce drug use.

 Once employees know they are subject to random testing, word will spread quickly.
 When a couple people are selected for testing, employees will think twice before using drugs.

 Send us a list of your employees who are subject to testing.
 If you are DOT regulated, let us know what operating agency you fall under and we’ll handle the rest.
 If you are not federally mandated, let us know how many employees you want tested, and how often you want them tested.
 We use our random selection technology to eliminate bias and provide accurate random selections.

 Effective January 1, 2020, the minimum annual percentage rate for random controlled substances testing, for drivers of commercial motor vehicles (CMVs) requiring a commercial driver’s license (CDL), will be 50 percent.

 Federal Motor Carrier Safety Administration may, at his or her discretion, lower the minimum annual random controlled substances testing percentage rate to 25 percent when the industry-wide random controlled substances positive rate is less than 1.0 percent for two consecutive calendar years.

-Since 2011 the estimated positive rate has been lower than the 1.0 percent.
-The 50 percent testing rate was maintained in order to ensure reliability of the data.
-At this time, the FMCSA Administrator made the decision, based on available data, to reduce the required testing rate.
+In 2018, the estimated positive rate was more than the 1.0 percent.
+The 25 percent testing rate was maintained in order to ensure reliability of the data.
+At this time, the FMCSA Administrator made the decision, based on available data, to increase the required testing rate.

 Alliance 2020 Inc will be following the guidelines set forth for the above mentioned Random programs.